Steve-277862221/Ion/CREDIT.md

 ---

-*This project is independently developed.
-All third-party tools are credited for assistance only and do not claim ownership of the Ion language or ecosystem.*
+*All third-party tools and references are credited for assistance and inspiration only and do not claim ownership of the Ion language or ecosystem.*